vuestorefront/storefront-ui/apps/docs/components/components/navigationside.md

-#  SideSheet component
+#  NavigationSide component

-VsfSideSheet is surface containing supplementary content that is anchored to the left or right edge of the screen.
+VsfNavigationSide is surface containing content used for navigating the site, that is anchored to the left or right edge of the screen.

 <Generate />

 ## Figma design

-See the design on [Figma](https://www.figma.com/file/CWOkbpne0tDpSenT4ZEUTQ/%F0%9F%9B%A0-SFUI-2.0-%7C-Development?node-id=9533%3A21245&t=lM59iSQlhO3ltAko-0)
+See the design on [Figma](https://www.figma.com/file/CWOkbpne0tDpSenT4ZEUTQ/%F0%9F%9B%A0-SFUI-2.0-%7C-Development?node-id=14285%3A49941&t=Geku7ys6n2FJLtVE-4)

 ## Props